tannewt/wa-law.org/senate/2021-22/BFST/README.md

 * [John Lovick](/person/leg/john.lovick.md)
 * [Lynda Wilson](/person/leg/lynda.wilson.md)
 ## Upcoming Meetings
-### Tue, Feb 1 at 8:30 am
+### Thu, Feb 3 at 9:00 am
-Public Hearing
-* Delaying the office of the insurance commissioner from conducting rule making on the use of credit scores in setting insurance premiums [S-4132.2].
-(Remote testimony.)

 Executive Session
-* [SB 5901](/bill/2021-22/sb/5901/) - Concerning economic development tax incentives for targeted counties. **19👍** **0👎** **0❓**
-* [SB 5946](/bill/2021-22/sb/5946/) - Protecting consumers from the discontinuance of the London interbank offered rate. **2👍** **0👎** **0❓**
-* [SB 5526](/bill/2021-22/sb/5526/) - Studying the global availability of lithium and rare earth minerals for battery manufacturing.

-Possible other business.

-See https://app.leg.wa.gov/CSI/Senate for testimony options.
-To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

-### Thu, Feb 3 at 9:00 am
-Public Hearing
-* Bills to be determined.

-Possible executive session on bills heard in committee.
+* [SB 5969](/bill/2021-22/sb/5969/) - Delaying the office of the insurance commissioner from conducting rule making on the use of credit scores in setting insurance premiums.

 Possible other business.

 See https://app.leg.wa.gov/CSI/Senate for testimony options.
 To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules